Nextome/nextome.github.io/docs/Fundamental Concepts/fundamental_concepts.md

 ﻿# Nextome Terminology

 !!! warning "Prerequisites"
-    Before reading this document, it is recommended that you read the document 'The two technologies and the tools'.In this document, all the definitions of the fundamental concepts within the Nextome Hub are provided.
+    Before reading this document, it is recommended that you read the document 'The two solutions and the tools'.In this document, all the definitions of the fundamental concepts within the Nextome Hub are provided.

 The content of this document is essential for understanding the meaning of the documents:

--   SDK Documentation
+-   Technical documentation.
--   Web APIs Documentation
--   Map View Documentation
+-   Manuals.
--   Nextome Hub Web Guide
--   Installation Guide for Smartphone - based localization
--   Installation Guide for Tag Tracking
+-   Standard operating procedures.

 ## Introduction and Context
-For the operation of the two Nextome technologies, the following steps are necessary:
+For the operation of the two Nextome solutions, the following steps are necessary:

 1. Creation within the Nextome Hub of the **'Venue'** resource, which represents the area where the technology is installed.
 2. Creation within the Nextome Hub of **'Map'** resources, one for each floor, and association with the corresponding Venue.
 3. Physical installation of hardware within the structure.
 4. Registration of the installed hardware within the Nextome Hub.
-Once the above steps are completed, the technology is capable of calculating the 'Positions' of the items being localized, which can be a **'Tag'** or a **'Device'** (smartphone).
+Once the above steps are completed, the solution is capable of calculating the 'Positions' of the items being localized, which can be a **'Tag'** or a **'Device'** (smartphone).
 5. To enable additional services beyond position calculation, such as **navigation** or **geofencing** , it is necessary to create additional resources on the relevant 'Maps' within the Nextome Hub.

 The concepts introduced in points 1 and 2 will be explored in-depth in the **'Concepts related to the installation site'** section.